 Upgrade 2 - Gas Surplus: All flame-based weapons that the controlling gang employs gain the Plentiful trait.
-Flame based weapons include (but are not limited to!) flamers of all varieties, incendiary charges, and flamestorm and inferno ammunition.
+Flame based weapons include (but are not limited to!) flamers of all varieties, incendiary charges, fire pikes, exterminators, and flamestorm and inferno ammunition.